Coral’s guide on how to bet on boxing

 - Decision or technical decision (D): When all rounds are completed and judges must decide on a verdict by points.
 Technical decision is when the fight can’t continue for any reason other than a KO/TKO or Disqualification, but the required number of rounds have been fought to then be decided on points.

 - Round betting: This is also a popular market when one fighter is an overwhelming favourite.
 You can bet on when you think which round a boxer will win in.

 Betting on Boxing with Coral is simple and easy.
 Just go to the website or the app and scroll along to the Boxing tab.

 From there, you’ll see all confirmed bouts that are available to bet on for the coming days and weeks.
-Odds will also be available for any major boxing fights in the coming months – for example, Tony Bellew v David Haye on 17 December 2017.
+Odds will also be available for any major boxing fights in the coming months – for example, George Groves v Chris Eubank Jr. on February 17th.

 If you want to bet on the outcome of a fight, first you have to find the bout.
 All fights that are available to bet on are to be found in list format, with odds attached that allow you to bet on the home fighter, the away fighter or the draw.
 Simply click on your selection and your choice will be added to your bet slip.

 If you want to bet on something more specific – round betting, method of victory or total rounds – just click on the bout.
 This will then take you to a new page.